jchomarat/faceapi-react/README.md

 # Misc

+This is a sample project, provided under the **MIT licence**.
+It is not using the entire Face service capabilities.
+Please consult the [documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/face/) to see everything these APIs can do.

-This is a sample project, provided under the MIT licence.
-Feel free to clone it and change it as you see fit.
+And finally, feel free to clone it and change it as you see fit.